 Signage is of course always a fun subject:

 I try to challenge myself to take more photos of my son with the Minolta, but he is now three years old and rarely still for long enough to focus properly on him.
 I try, though.

-The camera also does well with landscapes – but website that is the topic of another post.
+The camera also does well with landscapes – but canadian pharmacy otc that is the topic of another post.